sandeepseesa/BookBazaar/README.md

   ## Security Measures

-  - httpOnly Cookies: The JWT token is stored in cookies with the httpOnly flag, preventing client-side JavaScript access.
+  - **httpOnly Cookies**: The JWT token is stored in cookies with the httpOnly flag, preventing client-side JavaScript access.
-  - Environment Variables: Sensitive keys such as JWT secret, Google client IDs, and MongoDB URIs are stored in environment variables.
+  - **Environment Variables**: Sensitive keys such as JWT secret, Google client IDs, and MongoDB URIs are stored in environment variables.
-  - Token Expiration: The token expiry is handled to force re-authentication and protect the app from unauthorized access.
+  - **Token Expiration**: The token expiry is handled to force re-authentication and protect the app from unauthorized access.
-  - CORS: Proper CORS configuration is applied to allow only trusted domains.
+  - **CORS**: Proper CORS configuration is applied to allow only trusted domains.

   ## Folder Structure